yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Now let’s take a look at the first two ADTs, *Node* and *Edge*.
 You are provided with an Xcode project called `GraphADT` in `problem-set-2/GraphADT`.
 Read the specifications and implementation for `Node` in `Node.swift`, representing individual vertices, and for `Edge` in `Edge.swift`, representing edges in the graph.

-Answer the following questions in `design.txt`:
+Answer the following questions in `answers.txt`:

 1. Calls to `_checkRep()` are supposed to catch violations in the classes’ invariants.
 In general, it is recommended that one calls `_checkRep()` at the beginning and end of every method.
 In the case of `Edge`, why is it sufficient to call `_checkRep()` only at the end of the constructors?
 (Hint: could a method ever modify an `Edge` such that it violates its representation invariant?
 How are changes to instances of and `Edge` prevented?) **(5 points)**